j3rmcyber/Security-Tools/Volatility.md

 **USE PROFILE!**
 - -profile=xxxxxxxxxxx
 - Other methods to get the suggested profile:

 - "imageint02" Plugin: As mentioned earier,
   you Can use the ' 'image-info? plugin, Which the Older plugin in
   Volatility Running this plugin not only
-  "Wide information about the memory image but also the 4>propriate profiles for
+  "Wide information about the memory image but also the 4>propriate profiles for analysis.

+**volatility3 -f <filepath> imageinfo2**

 - KOBO Search: Volatility
   for the Kernel Debugger alack
   (KDBG) to determile the profile.
-You can use the •kdbgscan• plugin to pertcrm tNs get suggested profies,
+You can use the •kdbgscan• plugin to pertcrm tNs get suggested profies.
+**volatility -f <filepath> ksbgscan**

   - output Will display potential based on the KDBG addresses.
   - Volatility's Autodetect Feature: In some cases, if the memory irnage is in the correct format and the headers are intact, Volatility's autodetect feature Suggest the profile without needirg to specify a plugin explicitly.

 - verinfo
 - Hivelist
 - Older versions may not need a profile!!